Georgetown Utilities & Customer Care

 Water

 Compliance with watering restrictions is essential to avoiding additional restrictions, to keeping our water safe, and to avoiding boil water notices.
-View this online map to determine what watering restrictions apply to you.

 The City of Georgetown serves about 43,000 water accounts representing more than 100,000 people in a 440-square-mile service area that includes the City of Georgetown and parts of Williamson, Bell, and Burnet counties.